tao-guo/country-flags/README.md

-# country-flags
-Create country flags with morden html/css/javascript.
+This project is trying to create country flags with modern html/css/javascript.

+## Supported Countries
+- United States
+- China